 When she is not working, she loves spending time with her husband and seven young children.
 She is also active at church and with programs for special needs children in middle Tennessee.

 She graduated from Emory PA Program in 2003 and worked in the Level One Trauma Center at Carolinas Healthcare System in Charlotte, NC; HCA Tristar ER in Nashville, TN and Maury Regional ER in Columbia, TN.
-Pickup earned her Certificate of Added Qualification in Emergency Medicine in March 2014 and joined UTHSC as a remote faculty in 2016.
+Pickup earned her Certificate of Added Qualification in Emergency Medicine in March 2014 and joined UTHSC as faculty in 2016.
 She continues to work clinically in Nashville, TN despite her full-time, remote, faculty appointment.

 She welcomes any and all questions (email@example.com) and hopes to serve you, TAPA, and the state of Tennessee as one of your next HOD representatives to AAPA.